This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 A lot has changed for the better for students with disabilities who want to participate in sports.
 The Individuals with Disabilities Education Act mandates that children with disabilities must be able to fully participate in school and activities, and that includes physical activity.[1]

-At the time the announcement was made, only 12 states had athletic programs established specifically for students with disabilities.
+When the announcement was made, only 12 states had athletic programs established specifically for students with disabilities.
 That should change, and more opportunities should open up for those with cerebral palsy and other physical challenges.

-How Adaptive Sports Work
+About Adaptive Sports

-The key to making sports and athletics more inclusive and allowing for more open participation for everyone is by making sports adaptive.
 A girl with cerebral palsy who uses a wheelchair for mobility may not be able to run down the basketball court, but she can still shoot baskets and dribble if the appropriate adaptations are made.

 A wheelchair basketball team is an appropriate and reasonable alternative for this young girl who wants to play the sport.
 Schools and communities have a responsibility to provide such opportunities.

-Other adaptations may be simpler and allow for a child with cerebral palsy to participate in school sports teams alongside non-disabled children.
+Other adaptations may be simpler and allow a child with cerebral palsy to participate in school sports teams alongside non-disabled children.
 For instance, if a boy with cerebral palsy can swim, but his movements make it difficult to stay in one lane, he may be given two lanes to swim.

 Adaptations for sports are possible in various ways, from wheelchair racing to sled ice hockey or using specialized equipment to use skis or a snowboard.